Soundmatters/MonoDiscFilesInStereoModeProcessingWorkflow/Restoration of Audio Preservation Master files.md

 8)	Render a new mono file from the mix

-9)	Continue with other restoration signal processes (de-click, etc.), as needed
+9)	Continue with other restoration signal processes (de-click, eq, etc.), as needed